Leitíssimo Milk

 The branding work, therefore, was not about adding artificial sophistication to the product.
 It was about reducing the loss of signal between origin, packaging and perception.
 In other words, making sure that what was different on the farm continued to look different on the shelf.

-The effect is direct, memorable and easy to understand.
+The name Leitíssimo translates this logic with rare economy.
+It takes the simplest word in the category — “leite”, milk — and shifts it through the superlative suffix “-íssimo”.
+The effect is direct, memorable and immediately understood.
 It does not try to sound cleverer than the product.
 It does not depend on a distant metaphor.
 It does not create a conceptual layer the consumer has to decode.
 It simply intensifies what is already there.

 The same logic carries through the visual identity.
 The white packaging, the cow illustration and the handwritten typography do something rare in the category: they allow the brand to be recognised before it is read.
 The brand does not try to win through the amount of information it presents, but through the clarity of its signals.
 The handwritten lettering is especially important because it brings the packaging closer to those who care for the land, the animals and every stage of the product.
 Without it, the visual system could feel too clean, almost industrial.